Getting Started with i.MXRT7xx-EVK

 5. Developer Experience

 Check out each of the following sections to learn about the ecosystem provided for flexible protyping and development.
-In the video below, we will introduce you to the FRDM platform, the full-featured EVK and the compatible shields for extended capabilities.
-In addition we will walk you through our Application Code Hub portal where we provide numerous application examples through NXP's Github.
+The video below will provide you with an introduction to the FRDM platform, the full-featured evaluation kit (EVK) and the compatible shields for extended capabilities.
+In addition we will walk you through our Application Code Hub (ACH) portal where we provide numerous application examples through NXP's GitHub.

 5.1 FRDM Platform, Full feature EVK and Shields